Dino4674/MVVMCoordinatorKit/README.md

 ## Credits and Sources

-This Kit was made possible by bunch of other people that explored and wrote about Coordinators.
-This Kit is a combination of bunch of ideas from those people.
+This Kit was made possible by a bunch of other people who explored and wrote about Coordinators.
+This Kit is a combination of ideas from those people.
-It is not meant to be perfect and it will always have space for improvements.
-Feel free to write suggestions, feature requests, pull requests or just say Hi!
+It is not meant to be perfect, and it will always have space for improvement.
+Feel free to write suggestions, feature requests, pull requests, or just say Hi!

 #### How all of this started: